khanmaster/ansiblewithvagrant/lesson3&3.1/README.md

+# Ansible use cases in real life.

+## In this lacture we will learn:

+-	What is a Ad-hoc command
+-	Use of Ad-hoc commands in real life
+-	What is inventory file and use case
+-	Ansible Dir/File tree
+-	Playbook’s Tasks, Modules
+-	Ad-hoc commands vs playbooks
+-	Installing SQL, NGINX using playbooks

 ## Lets move on to Ansible Ad-hoc commands
 - Ping all servers/target hosts Check the connection/status:
 - command: ``` ansible all -m ping ```